 Whether your summer bike trip is taking you through different climates or you need a reliable sleep system for mid to high elevations, you can get more trail time and stretch your seasons while sleeping in comfort.
 You will not be disappointed with the UltraLite.

-At an approximate price tag of $199.00 – $282.45, the Chinook Polar Ice Mummy Sleeping Bag is a more affordable alternative to the SummerLite and would make an excellent investment for naturally warm sleepers that like to backpack in the colder months.
+The Chinook Polar Ice Mummy Sleeping Bag is a more affordable alternative to the SummerLite and would make an excellent investment for naturally warm sleepers that like to backpack in the colder months.
 The temperature rating of -22º F is credited to its 42 ounces of French Pyrenean grey goose down with 600+ fill power.

 The outer shell is comprised of rip-stop nylon and features a baffled, horizontal channel design.
 As with any of the sleeping bags in our review, size-conscious backpackers will appreciate the included four-way compression stuff sack.
 However, added features comes at a price.
 The Polar Ice weighs in at a whopping 3.5 pounds, which is entirely too much for thru-hikers or ultralight hikers that cannot afford to sacrifice base weight for added insulation.